TobyLeelsz/TobyLeelsz.github.io/_pages/about.md

 ---
 Hello!
 Here is Shangzhe Li, an undergraduate student from South China University of Technology.
 I'm an aviation enthusiast, a Physics & Mathematics lover and also a student majoring in Artificial Intelligence.
 My hometown is Guangzhou.
 I usually live stream on Bilibili and post articles on Zhihu.
 And by the way, I'm an anime lover.

 My research interest includes reinforcement learning and generative models.
-I haven't published any papers yet but I'm trying my best in the research.

 *Links to my social media:*
 - [**Bilibili**](https://space.bilibili.com/183461839)
 - [**Zhihu**](https://www.zhihu.com/people/dva13304)

 # 🔥 News
 - *2023.09*, &nbsp;🎉🎉 Homepage has been set up.
+- *2024.02*, New work submitted to ICML 2024!

 # 📝 Publications and Projects
 - *2021.9-2021.12* **EDCV Project**, Creating a mobile APP that designed to use computer vision techniques in order to optimize the waiting time in the school canteen.
+- *2024.01* **Distilling Conditional Diffusion Models for Offline Reinforcement Learning through Trajectory Stitching**, The Forty-first International Conference on Machine Learning (ICML 2024) *under review*.

 # 🎖 Honors and Awards
 - *2022* First Prize, Asia and Pacific Mathematical Contest in Modeling(APMCM)